 Only an indirect method is effective.
 We do nothing if we have not first drawn back.

-Attentiveness is the heart of prayer.
+Distance is the soul of beauty.

 Follow AzQuotes on Facebook, Twitter and Google+.
 Every day we present the best quotes!
 Improve yourself, find your inspiration, share with friends